Reza-Rajabi/Linux-Apps/README.md

-# Linux_PS
+# Linux Apps
-A simple app to report the memory consumed by processes on Linux OS
+Simple apps for practice on Linux OS programming.